Dhruvil8920/PysparkAssignments/README.md

 Solve the problems by writing logic for each specific question.
 The questions are provided within the repository.

+You must write the logic of the function for the specific function in the `util.py` file located within.

+Create a driver file where the `util.py` file is called `driver.py` inside of each assignment, calling the functions from the `util.py` file to finish the questions for that assignment.

+After that, you must create your own test cases in `test` directory to determine whether or not the function in the `util.py` file is operating correctly.

 Once you have completed solving a problem, commit your changes to your branch.

 ### Step 4: Check Test Results